richardpizem-ctrl/Real-Time-MIDI-Notation/CONTRIBUTING.md

-# Contributing to Real-Time MIDI Notation
+# 🤝 Contributing to Real-Time MIDI Notation
+A Complete Guide for Developers, Testers, Musicians & Researchers

-Thank you for your interest in contributing to **Real‑Time MIDI Notation**!
+Thank you for your interest in contributing to **Real‑Time MIDI Notation** — the world’s first open‑source prototype of real‑time multi‑track Yamaha‑style notation.
-This project is a **world‑first prototype** of real‑time multi‑track Yamaha‑style notation, and global community involvement is essential for its growth.
+Your participation helps shape a tool that has never existed before.

-We welcome **testers, developers, musicians, researchers, and anyone** who wants to help improve the project.
+We welcome **testers, developers, musicians, researchers, UI/UX designers, and anyone** who wants to help improve the project.

 ---

-## 🌍 Global Prototype Testing Appeal
+# 🌍 Global Prototype Testing Appeal

-This project is still in its **prototype phase**, and real‑time MIDI behavior varies across:
+Real‑time MIDI behavior varies dramatically across:

 - operating systems
 - CPUs and GPUs